AronGahagan/cpt-dev/README.md

 1. Select the local custom Outline Code you want to work with.
 Existing lookup tables will be shown in the TreeView control below.
 If you make updates to the code while the form is open, the TreeView will refresh automatically.
 1. Select the **Import Code** option and choose an _Import Source_.
 You can import:
     1. A properly formatted Excel Workbook (*.xlsx).
 Required fields are CODE, LEVEL, and TITLE and must exist in range [A1:C1].
 Be sure there are no empty rows of data in your import.
 To create a template for later import, click **Template**.
 Optionally, click _Also create task structure to automatically create summary/task structure.
-If unchecked, the import will only update the selected local custom Outlin Code picklist.
+If unchecked, the import will only update the selected local custom Outline Code picklist.
     1. A generic MIL-STD-881D Appendix B (Electronic Systems).
 Note: this option will create new summaries and tasks in your active project.
 If this is not what you want, then run this in an empty *.mpp file, and simply import the resulting Outline Code from your empty *.mpp file into your live *.mpp file using the _Import_ button on MSP's built-in Custom Fields dialog.
     1. The existing summary/task structure in the active project.
 This will use the native WBS field as the code, and the Task Name as the Description.
     1. If the selected local custom Outline Code is not yet named, provide a name for it (e.g., "CWBS").
     1. Once you have made your selections, click **Import**.
 1. Select the **Export Code** option to export the selected local custom Outline Code into: An Excel Workbook; "WBS Descriptive" CSV file for import to MPM; a CSV Code file for import to COBRA; or import into pre-formatted DI-MGMT-81334D for update.
 Note: the [DI-MGMT-81334D Template] (link required) is required; install it to your Microsoft Templates directory (usually located at C:\Users\\[username]\AppData\Roaming\Microsoft\Templates\).
-1. Selec the **Find/Replace** option to find and replace multiple instances of a word in the selected local custom Outline Code descriptions.
+1. Select the **Find/Replace** option to find and replace multiple instances of a word in the selected local custom Outline Code descriptions.

 [[up]](#use) | [[toc]](#table-of-contents)